techie-joe/core-dev/README.md

 description : 'Short description of your site's purpose.'
 ```

-Additionally, you may also set the following variables:
+Additionally, you may also set:

 ```yml
 google_analytics: 'your-tracking-id'